srinivas5h3/linux-server/README.md

 ### How to connect as grader:

-  save the private key provided in your local machine and run the following command
+  save the private key in your local machine and run the following command in command prompt
   ```
   ssh -i path/to/privatekey -p 2200 grader@13.127.101.42

   ```
-  and the password for grader : srinu1211
+  the password for grader : srinu1211

 ### Id_rsa key:
 ```